DaytimeLobster/gogrow/readme.md

 #### GoGrow acknowledges the invaluable contributions of the following projects and their maintainers:

 ### Leaflet.js
 #### Leaflet.js, an incredible open-source JavaScript library for interactive maps.
 You can find the Leaflet.js repository at https://github.com/Leaflet/Leaflet.
 Please review the Leaflet.js license for licensing details.
+Also thanks to leaflet-easyPrint plugin creator for a nice way to print/screenshot the leaflet container.

 ### Font Awesome
 #### Font Awesome for its wonderful icons.
 The free version of Font Awesome (Version 6.4.0) utilized in GoGrow (as of GoGrow version 0.4.4) is under an open-source license.
 More information can be found at https://fontawesome.com/ and their repository on GitHub: https://github.com/FortAwesome/Font-Awesome.
 Please review the Font Awesome license for licensing details.